D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 Robert Wetenhall - RBC Capital Markets LLC

 That's helpful.
 So this seems like you're seeing demand across the board plus great execution.
 Could you speak for a minute, what are you doing on the SG&A side?
-You obviously are executing well against your volume-driven operating strategy and getting great SG&A leverage, how much is left, is there room for improvement, is there anything you can do to lever your overheads to drive net margin performance?
+You obviously are executing well against your volume-driven operating strategy and getting great SG&A leverage.
+How much is left, is there room for improvement, is there anything you can do to lever your overheads to drive net margin performance?
 Great quarter and good luck.

 Bill W. Wheat - D.R.
 Horton, Inc.